getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 For more details, see this example of a Sentry engineer [committing this configuration](https://github.com/getsentry/sentry/pull/11084) to the Sentry repository.
 They also bound their value to the internal logging with [structlog](https://www.structlog.org/en/stable/).

 After you configure the variable in your SDK, the variable surfaces as a tag in Sentry’s UI.
 You've accomplished an end-to-end request ID that helps you stitch together errors that Sentry tracks.
-You can also stitch together traditional access logs, which, in the examples above, get ingested into ElasticSearch.
+You can also stitch together traditional access logs, which, in the examples above, get ingested into [Elasticsearch](https://www.elastic.co/).

 [{% asset visibility/tracing_tags.png alt="Image of the request_id grouped with other tags." %}]({% asset visibility/tracing_tags.png @path %})